-I started following various skills on coderwall and read posts by people from the community and I started learning little tricks like the pluck method in ruby and else.
+I started following various skills on Coderwall and read posts by people from the community and I started learning little tricks like the pluck method in ruby and else.
 Some developers will have better ways to do certain things, it’s always good to be curious and eager to improve what you already know.
-In the end good code comes from better refactoring.
+In the end, good code comes from better refactoring.

 - Blogs :)

 Blogs don’t help if you’re just a newbie, but once you start to grasp a better understanding of Ruby or Rails.
-Blog start to be useful.
+Blog starts to be useful.
 Especially when it comes to resolve bugs or grow your knowledge of rails.
 You will find articles that will give you the skills you need for better practices, tricks or tips.

-- Not Copying/Pasting Code
+- NOT Copying/Pasting Code

 Even today I still type code line per line.
 It helps you to remember codes and it’s a good practice to have when learning a new language.
 Typing every single line of code you read has a tremendous effect on your memory.
 Just do it, You will remember.

 One skill that every developer needs to master is “Googling”.
 Whenever you find a bug or you are blocked building something: Google like it’s a present tense.
 Never get tired of Googling.
 The web is vast enough and the chances are that you will find something out here that could solve your issue.
 One of my favourite website I always stumble upon while googling is Stackoverflow but I often always ended up on Google Groups and Forum or Blogs.
 There will always be things that you can’t remember or that you would like to verify or double-check and it will all come to your googling skills.
 The faster you’ll be able to find something on google or StackOverflow, the faster you will be able to resolve issues you’ve never seen before that other people have already experienced.